Darrell Taylor: Chicago Bears

 On August 23, 2024, Taylor was traded to the Chicago Bears in exchange for 2025 sixth-round pick.
 In his first game as a Bear in Week 1 against the Tennessee Titans, Taylor had two sacks and a forced fumble in the Bears 24–17 comeback win.

 Houston Texans

 On March 14, 2025, Taylor signed with the Houston Texans.
+He was placed on injured reserve on November 5 due to an ankle injury suffered in Week 9 against the Denver Broncos.
+He was activated on January 6, 2026, but was released six days later.

+New England Patriots

+On January 14, 2026, Taylor was signed to the New England Patriots' practice squad.
+He was released on January 23.